Asif Kapadia: Career

 Far North premiered at the Venice Film Festival, based on a dark short story by Sara Maitland.
 Kapadia used the brutal arctic landscape to show how desperation and loneliness drives a woman to harm the person she loves.

 Kapadia's fourth feature, Senna, was the life story of Brazilian motor-racing champion, Ayrton Senna.
-Senna was the highest grossing British documentary of all time (£3.3m, $5.2m).
+The film won the BAFTA Award for Best Documentary, the BAFTA Award for Best Editing and the World Cinema Audience Award Documentary at the Sundance Film Festival 2011.
+Senna was nominated for Outstanding British Film of the Year.

 Kapadia's next film Amy was a documentary that depicted the life and death of British singer-songwriter Amy Winehouse.
 Amy was released on 3 July 2015 in the United Kingdom, New York and Los Angeles, and worldwide on 10 July.
 The film has been described as "heartbreaking", "awe-inspiring", "unmissable", "the best documentary of the year" and "a tragic masterpiece".
-The film has received 5 out of 5 ratings when it was reviewed at the 2015 Cannes Film Festival in May.
+The film received five out of five star ratings when it was reviewed at the 2015 Cannes Film Festival in May.
 The film has become the highest grossing British documentary, and second highest grossing documentary of all time in the United Kingdom, overtaking Kapadia's 2010 movie Senna.

 In 2018, a documentary film titled Maradona, based on Argentine football legend Diego Maradona, was released.
-Following on from Senna and Amy, Kapadia states, "Maradona is the third part of a trilogy about child geniuses and fame."
-He added, "I was fascinated by his journey, wherever he went there were moments of incredible brilliance and drama.
+Following on from Senna and Amy, Kapadia states: "Maradona is the third part of a trilogy about child geniuses and fame."
+He added: "I was fascinated by his journey, wherever he went there were moments of incredible brilliance and drama.
 He was a leader, taking his teams to the very top, but also many lows in his career.
 He was always the little guy fighting against the system... and he was willing to do anything, to use all of his cunning and intelligence to win."

 In 2019, Kapadia was awarded as Honorary Associate of London Film School.